ukparliament/ontologies/procedure/flowcharts/design-notes.md

 Routes are not added where they would be redundant when encountered by a machine.

+## Limitations in parsing procedure maps: multiple actualisations

+Describing the availability of steps able to happen later in a procedure depends on information that is only available outside the procedure map and cannot be determined using the procedural map alone, for example: there may be multiple decisions taken on different fatal prayers.

+A step may be actualised multiple times by different business items in the same work package, for example: the tabling or withdrawal of a motion.
+Determining whether a motion is in play and a decision step will occur later in the procedure depends on knowing the symmetry between tablings and withdrawals.

+**A step may be actualised multiple times in series**: for example, an approval motion for an affirmative instrument might be tabled and subsequently withdrawn and a new approval motion tabled.
+There will never be two approval motions for the same instrument in the same House at one time.

+**A step may be actualised multiple times in parallel**: for example, different Members may table different fatal prayers against a negative instrument.
+These may be in series, as preceding prayers are withdrawn, or may be in parallel with multiple prayers being in play.

+### Withdrawals: preclusions between multiple and non-multiple steps

+We have taken the decision that a withdrawal or lapsing step which may occur multiple times may preclude another later consequential step, which itself may occur multiple times - even when it is not possible to determine if a given motion is still in play and with consequence.
+There is an assumption of symmetry - that the same motion is being described, even though motions would need to be attached to decisions to determine that.

+We have taken the decision that a withdrawal or lapsing step which may occur multiple times cannot preclude a later consequential step that is only ever actualised once in the same work package, because there is no evident or implied symmetry.

+### Specialising the business item model

+Our intention is to specialise the business item model into explicit types of parliamentary business such as tablings, withdrawals and decisions.
+Decisions are linked to the motion being decided upon.
+Anyone parsing the procedure maps would also need to query across this data to determine if there was currently a motion in play.
+Further expression of procedural rules will be possible after those models have been populated.

 ## Will the procedure maps ever be finished?

 Procedure maps are not intended to be considered as being finished.